authentik-community/kadmin-rs/python/docs/kadmin.rst

       :param name: the name of the policy to create
       :type name: str
       :param kwargs: Extra args for the creation.
 The name of those arguments must match the attributes name of the :py:class:`Policy` class.
 Same goes for their types.
-The `name` attribute is ignored.
       :return: the newly created :py:class:`Policy`
       :rtype: Policy